 [Edited and expanded by Danette St. Onge]

-- 1 small onion (or 1/2 a large onion, peeled and finely diced)
+1 small onion, or 1/2 large onion, finely diced

 Set a large covered pot of water to boil over high heat for the pasta.
 (When it reaches a rolling boil, salt it and add the pasta.
 Note, however, that this sauce is particularly salty and so is Pecorino, so you can use less salt in the pasta water than you might normally.
 When the pasta reaches al dente consistency, drain it, retaining about 1/4 cup of the pasta cooking water.)

 Heat the oil in a large pot and add the diced pork (whichever type you are using).
 Cook over medium heat until brown and crisp, about 6 to 8 minutes, then remove from the pot with a slotted spoon or mesh skimmer and transfer to a paper-towel-lined plate to drain.
 Set aside.

 Add the diced onion to the pot and sauté until soft, about 5 minutes.

 Add the chile pepper (dried or fresh) and cook for another 30 seconds to 1 minute, until fragrant.